telliott99/genealogy/README.md

 - I found [Mama Gussie](source/g4/abigail_augusta_johnson.md)'s mother's family.
 Her mother was [Abby Ann West](source/g5/abby_ann_west.md) and her grandfather was [Major David West](source/g6/david_west.md).

 - Our ancestors include an [Abner Kuykendall](source/g6/abner_kuykendall_1807.md) who is not the famous one of Stephen Austin's [Old 300](https://en.wikipedia.org/wiki/Old_Three_Hundred), but who was also a Texas Pioneer and fought in the Texas Revolution.
-The famous [Abner Kuykendall](https://tshaonline.org/handbook/online/articles/fku04) and ours share a gg grandfather.
+The famous [Abner Kuykendall](https://tshaonline.org/handbook/online/articles/fku04) and ours share a great-great-grandfather.

-- I connected [James Martin Foster](source/g5/james_martin_foster_1831.md) (James Heflin's grandfather) with her [mother](source/g6/mary_amelia_hollingsworth.md), a Hollingsworth.
+- I connected [James Martin Foster](source/g5/james_martin_foster_1831.md) (James Heflin's grandfather) with his [mother](source/g6/mary_amelia_hollingsworth.md), a Hollingsworth.
 J.M.'s brother [Jacob Flavel](source/g5/jacob_flavel_foster.md) was killed at the [Battle of Chancellorsville](https://en.wikipedia.org/wiki/Battle_of_Chancellorsville), 1863.
 Several more ancestors were in the Confederate army.

 - I have Fowler, Hollingsworth and Kuykendall back to the immigrants in the 1600s.
 One was here in 1646.
 His name was [Jacob Luursen van Kuykendall](source/g11/jacob_luursen_van_kuykendall.md).
 Actually, he was Jacob Luursen and he came from Kuykendall, Netherlands, but that's another story.